-5.4 Windows 6
+5.4 Windows

-- 5.4.1 Windows are a critical element of a building's design and even subtle changes can significantly alter the character.
-As distinct from their modern counterparts, windows found in older properties are designed with the sub-frame and opening or fixed light flush, as opposed to the cruder design found in storm proofed windows.
-This detailing produces a more harmonised design.
-Likewise, the position of the window in the wall, whether flush or set in a reveal, and the form of the glazing bars affects the play of light and shade, again significantly affecting the visual appearance. - 5.4.2 The main style of window in earlier cottages is side hung, single glazed, timber casements. - 5.4.3 In the late 18th and 19th century buildings in the area, small paned timber vertical sash windows are the prevalent window style. - 5.4.4 In the early 19th century, highly decorative small paned cast iron casement windows were introduced particularly for the picturesque lodge cottages or cottage orné.
-A particularly important example of this style of window in the area is lvy Cottage, 113 High Street. - 5.4.5 a number of buildings, particularly those in the Arts and Crafts style have the leaded light casement windows, with individual glass quarries between lead cames.
-The modern use of 'stick-on' lead is not a substitute for traditionally made leaded lights. - 5.4.6 A number of former domestic buildings in High Street were converted into shops in the late 19th or early 20th centuries by the addition of purpose made shop windows.
+5.4.1 Windows are a critical element of a building's design and even subtle changes can significantly alter the character.
+As distinct from their modern counterparts, traditional windows found in older properties are designed with the sub-frame and opening or fixed light flush, as opposed to the cruder design found in storm proofed windows.
+This traditional detailing produces a more harmonised design.
+Likewise, the position of the window in the wall, whether flush or set in a reveal, and the form of the glazing bars affects the play of light and shade, again significantly affecting the visual appearance.

+- 5.4.2 The main style of traditional window in earlier cottages is side hung, single glazed, timber casements. - 5.4.3 In the late 18th and 19th century buildings in the area, traditional small paned timber vertical sliding sash windows are the prevalent window style. - 5.4.4 In the early 19th century, highly decorative small paned cast iron casement windows were introduced particularly for the picturesque lodge cottages or cottage orné.
+A particularly important example of this style of window in the conservation area is Ivy Cottage, 113 High Street. - 5.4.5 In addition, a number of buildings, particularly those in the Arts and Crafts style have the historic traditional leaded light casement windows, with individual glass quarries between lead cames.
+The modern use of 'stick-on' lead is not a substitute for the traditionally made leaded lights. - A number of former domestic buildings in High Street were converted 5.4.6 into shops in the late 19th or early 20th centuries by the addition of purpose made shop windows.
 Many of these survive and retain elements of their original timber glazing bars.
 A typical feature of the late Victorian and Edwardian shop fronts in High Street is the use of medium sized plate glass for the display area with smaller glazed units in a frieze above to give extra light into the shop.
 Some of the slightly later shop fronts have inset central doorways.
-A good example of this is 19 - 21 High Street which dates from 1926.
-At the bottom of High Street, 83 - 85 retain all of their original early 20th century elements, including a pull-out canopy above the central shop.
+A good example of this is 19 - 21 High Street which dates to 1926.
+At the bottom of High Street 83 - 85 retain all of their original early 20th century elements including a pull-out canopy above the central shop.
 Some of the shops have been converted more recently from their former uses.
-In the case of 37 High Street, this building would appear to have been a public house and the smaller domestic scale windows have been simply glazed to create display windows.
-High Street is fortunate in that is has not suffered from the wholesale removal of traditional windows and the introduction of metal security grills found in commercial centres.
-The only discordant note in High Street is the shop frontage to Budgens supermarket which is out of scale and character with the rest of the shops. - 5.4.7 Unfortunately, the use of non-traditional materials, such as PVCu has begun to replace the timber windows.
+In the case of 37 this building would appear to have been a public house and the smaller domestic scale windows have been simply glazed to create display windows.
+High Street is fortunate in that is has not suffered from the whole sale removal of traditional window forms with their replacement by modern metal framed very large plate glass windows or the introduction of metal security grills found in many town centres.
+The only discordant note in High Street is the shop frontage to Budgens supermarket which is totally out of scale and character with the rest of the shops. - 5.4.7 The majority of the surviving traditional windows in the area are of a reasonable standard of design.
+Unfortunately, the use of non-traditional materials, such as PVCu has begun to replace the traditional timber windows.
 While aspirations to improve thermal insulation are understood, wholesale replacement of well-designed traditional windows can rarely be achieved satisfactorily using sealed double glazed units.
 A more appropriate solution is likely to be through proprietary draught stripping and secondary glazing.
 Existing windows should be retained, repaired or remade to a design appropriate to the period and design of the property.